Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ### Add a transition

-Add one or several transition to the workflow to define or expand the desired business process.
+Add one or several transitions to the workflow to define or expand the desired business process.

 #### Prerequisites